-Unknowing victims stand on a boundary between unawareness and cognizance of their status as victims of crime.
+crime.
 They therefore possess a vulnerability, because discovering the crime committed against them and their victim status is highly likely to have harmful effects; the shock of disclosure exposes unknowing victims to harms of the crime that they have not yet experienced.
-Whilst knowing victims may be vulnerable in various respects (Williams et al., 2009), this unique vulnerability possessed by unknowing victims raises important considerations for LEOs.
+Although knowing victims may be vulnerable in various respects (Williams et al., 2009), this unique vulnerability possessed by unknowing victims raises important considerations for LEOs.
 We argue that, where LEOs have evidence of a crime and a victim but they remain unaware of the victim's knowledge of the crime, this should be perceived as a clue to potential vulnerability, because subsequent disclosure of the crime to an unknowing victim exposes them to the risk of harm, thereby raising significant ethical questions.
 However, to our knowledge, the ethical ramifications of disclosure have yet to be considered in the policing literature and there is a lack of specific professional guidance in England and Wales (and beyond) to assist LEOs faced with this situation.

-We begin this paper by considering two of the primary crime contexts in which a victim can be unknowing (sexual offences and fraud), introducing cases that we refer back to throughout the paper.
-We then turn to explore unknowing victims' unique vulnerability to yet-to-be experienced harms that discovery of their victim status can expose them to.
-We apply the College of Policing's (CoP) vulnerability-related risks guidelines (CoP, 2021) and draw upon approaches in the victimology literature that orientate towards an understanding of vulnerability as a marker of internal and external exposure to risk.
+We begin this article by considering two of the primary crime contexts in which a victim can be unknowing (sexual offences and fraud), introducing cases that we refer back to throughout the article.
+We then turn to explore unknowing victims' unique vulnerability to yet-to-be-experienced harms that discovery of their victim status can expose them to.
+We apply the College of Policing's (CoP) vulnerability-related risks guidelines (College of Policing, 2021) and draw upon approaches in the victimology literature that orientate towards an understanding of vulnerability as a marker of internal and external exposure to risk.
 We also introduce our theoretical lens of therapeutic justice (TJ), which is grounded in consequentialist and deontological ways of thinking, to inform the way in which we study unknowing victims.
 In the final substantive section, we scrutinise the ethical issues surrounding LEOs disclosing to an unknowing victim the crime that they are a victim of, aligning our analysis with a TJ approach to policing.
 We argue for the balancing of the harms of disclosure against the reasons in favour of disclosure.
-We also ground our ethical analysis in the CoP's Code of Ethics, including its imperative to do 'the right thing when faced with difficult and complex decisions'

-and its promotion of the National Decision Model as the primary tool to make ethical decisions in policing (CoP, 2014a: v and 17).
-We conclude by calling for the gap in professional ethical guidance and training in this area to be addressed and highlighting the need for empirical research involving UVs.
+We also ground our ethical analysis in the CoP's Code of Ethics, including its imperative to do 'the right thing when faced with difficult and complex decisions' and its promotion of the National Decision Model as the primary tool to make ethical decisions in policing (College of Policing, 2014a: v and 17).
+We conclude by calling for the gap in professional ethical guidance and training in this area to be addressed and highlighting the need for empirical research involving unknowing victims.